atlas-bi/website/src/docs/automation_hub/tasks.md

 For example a csv can be loaded and changed to a pipe delimited file.

-.. note:: wildcards can be used in filenames.
-For example: "\*this.csv" will match "and_this.csv".
-Use with caution as only a single file will be loaded even if there are multiple matches.

 ### Python Script

-While a python script can be run as an add-on to any data source (through `Processing Script`_), if you only wish to run a python script and not have any other data source you can choose this option.
+While a python script can be run as an add-on to any data source (through `Processing Script`), if you only wish to run a python script and not have any other data source you can choose this option.

 ### SSH